Skip to main content

 What if my teacher has the incorrect payout?

-Why is my teacher not getting paid late canceled appointments?
+Why is my teacher not getting paid for late canceled appointments?

 How is a class’s Profitability calculated?